nbrest/kamehouse/README.md

 ### VNC Server
 - Install any [VNC Server](https://www.tightvnc.com/)
 - Store encrypted vnc server password as described in [kamehouse-cmd](/kamehouse-cmd/README.md)
+- VNC protocol is used for example to send a doble mouse click to toggle fullscreen on a vlc player, which works much more reliably than vlc's native fullscreen toggle.
+Another usage is to unlock a locked screen

 ### PSTools (windows)
 - PSTools is only needed when controlling a remote windows host from a kamehouse docker container.
 It is not needed when kamehouse is running natively on a windows machine
 - Download [PSTools](https://learn.microsoft.com/en-us/sysinternals/downloads/psexec)
-- To start vlc player and running GUI commands over ssh when controlling a remote host from a docker container
+- It is used to start vlc player and can be used to run other GUI commands on windows over ssh, when controlling a remote host from a docker container
 - Download the zip file and extract to `${HOME}/programs/pstools` on the windows host that needs to be controlled by docker containers

 ### Gnome Screensaver Command (linux)